 The US is developing a shell or bomb in which two non-toxic chemicals are filled in separate compartments.
 The chemicals are mixed after firing and form a lethal chemical agent, which is disseminated when the munition arrives on target.
+The development of such weapons is expected by 1974 at the earliest.

 Binary munitions are safer during storage and handling than previous chemical munitions and may alleviate many problems - both technical and political - that present agents raise.
-During storage and transportation, the two components can be separated so that if an accident occurred there would be no formulation, much less release, of toxic materials.
-Binaries can be dispersed as are conventional munitions instead of having to be stored in special ammunition storage sites.
+During storage and transportation, the two components could be separated so that if an accident occurred there would be no formulation, much less release, of toxic materials.
+Binaries could be dispersed as are conventional munitions instead of having to be stored in special ammunition storage sites.

-For binaries, there would probably be no need to construct and operate large, costly government-owned toxic production facilities.
-The components, being relatively non-toxic, could easily be manufactured by the US chemical industry and produced by DOD on competitive contract purchase.
+For binaries, there would probably be no need to construct and operate large, costly government-owned toxic production facilities.-The components, being relatively non-toxic, could easily be manufactured by the US chemical industry and procured by DOD on competitive contract purchase.